 Really useable ‘stuff’

+So how can you throw no-gift birthday parties – or at least one with more meaningful presents?
 You can request non-perishable goods, pet-care items and toys that can be personally donated by the guest of honor to those in need.
 Politely pose that patrons all pitch in for one big thing like a Wii, a trampoline or a trip to summer camp.
 Or ask for gender-neutral gifts and hold a White Elephant exchange among all the guests.

 Plan on starting a garden this year?
 Have a farm theme party and ask guests to bring seedlings for your little tyke’s own slice of the plot.